satam2/cat-breed-classifier/README.md

 Authors: Sandy Tam, Christina Vo
 <br>
 ### Description of Research Topic
-This project aims to explore how can we utilize machine learning models, CNN and logisitic regression, to distinguish between different cat breeds using only image data.
+This project aims to explore how can we utilize machine learning models, CNN and logisitic regression, to distinguish between different cat breeds.
 By collecting, labeling, and training on a collected dataset, we will investigate what balance of dataset size, complexity, and generalization leads to the best performing model.
 Furthermore, we will analyze which visual features and data characteristics most influence model decisions.
 <br>

 ### Project Outline